dispatch/reboot/docs/01/c.markdown

 ### Implicit ordering

-In the body of the for expression we're using `max` on this iterable of pairs.
-Tuples derive thir orderings from their component parts, so the max of our tuple `(Int, String)` will be a pair with the highest temperature.
+In the body of the for expression we're using `max` on this Iterable of pairs.
+Tuples derive their orderings from their component parts, so the max of our tuple `(Int, String)` will be a pair with the highest temperature.